This article is relevant to our Live and Flex Conversations. You can find more information about our product offerings here.

 How can I use it?
 Use these summaries to identify questions you’d like to investigate further.

 - Consensus: A summary of ideas with high consensus across demographic segments.
 Includes 3-5 ideas from the question, with high consensus across the demographics defined by onboarding polls.
-Available in Ask Opinion, Branch, Poll and Rank questions.
+Available in Ask Opinion, Branch, Poll and Rank questions along with Conversation Summary.

 - Divergence: A summary of ideas where there is divergence across demographic segments.
 Includes 2-3 ideas from the question, where there is divergence across the demographics defined by onboarding polls.
-Available in Ask Opinion, Branch, Poll and Rank questions.
+Available in Ask Opinion, Branch, Poll and Rank questions along with Conversation Summary.

 - Themes: Top ideas from the question, presented in bullet point form, with percentage of responses that align to the idea, and a key quote that aligns to the idea.
 Powered by Auto Code technology.
 Key quotes are indexed on Agreement where available.
 Available in Ask Opinion, Branch and Ask Experience questions.